SLIITSE/.github/profile/README.md

 Maintain a healthy interpersonal relationship among the software engineering undergraduates and the academic staff.

-Promote academic related and non-academic events/ activities for the  wellbeing of student community.
+Promote academic related and non-academic events/activities for the  wellbeing of student community.